chhuang-one/sqxclib/doc/SqQuery.md

 	     // WHERE id > 15
 	     ->where("id", ">", 15)
 	     // OR city_id = 6
-	     ->orWhere("city_id", 6)
+	     ->orWhere("city_id", 6);

-	     // OR NOT members < 100
+	// OR name LIKE '%Motor'
-	     ->orWhereNotRaw("members < %d", 100);
+	query->orWhere("name", "LIKE", "'%Motor'");
 ```

-These methods can also be used to specify a group of query conditions.
-More information is explained below "Subquery and Brackets".
+These methods can also be used to specify a group of query conditions, below "Subquery and Brackets" will explain the details.

 use C language